Pediatric Orthopedic Surgeons treating a growth plate fracture

 Type IV fracture

+Type IV fractures are complex and involve a break through the bone shaft, the growth plate, and the end of the bone.
+This type of fracture affects multiple critical areas, making its management crucial for proper healing.
 Surgery is frequently required for this kind of break.
-To make sure all the broken components are aligned for healing, metal screws, pins, or plates may also be advised.
+To make sure all the broken components are aligned for healing, doctors will use metal screws, pins, or plates.

 Type V fracture